Kotlin/api-guidelines/docs/topics/api-guidelines-minimizing-mental-complexity.md

 The lambda being passed can be used to configure the entity being created.
 In the example above the lambda passed to the `routing` function is used to configure the details of the routing.
 * Factory functions that create instances of classes should have the same name as the return type and start with a capital letter.
 You can see this in the sample above with the creation of the `Json` instance.
 These functions may still take lambda parameters for configuration.
-For more information, see [Coding conventions](https://kotlinlang.org/docs/coding-conventions.html#function-names).
+For more information, see [Coding conventions](coding-conventions.md#function-names).
-* As it’s not possible to ensure that required properties have been set within the lambda supplied to a builder function at compile time, we recommend passing required values as function parameters.
+* As it's not possible to ensure that required properties have been set within the lambda supplied to a builder function at compile time, we recommend passing required values as function parameters.

 Using DSLs to build objects not only improves readability but also improves backward compatibility,